scalabli/quo/docs/console.rst

 ``Terminal size``
 -----------------
-Function :func:`quo.Console.size` returns the current size of the terminal as tuple in the form ``(width, height)`` in columns and rows.
+Function :func:`quo.console.Console.size` returns the current size of the terminal as tuple in the form ``(width, height)`` in columns and rows.

 .. code:: python

-   from quo import Console
+   from quo.console import Console

    console = Console()
    console.size()